marcosv23/Drive_Thru_Covid19_Tests/README.md

 :ok_hand:
 I hope you enjoy this new job!
 I made this using bootstrap and  css animations.
 That's  features build a pretty responsive design.
-I used flexbox, 12 grid columns Bootstrap, and many resources.
+I used flexbox, 12 grid columns Bootstrap, and many resources, too.
 :chart_with_upwards_trend:
 One more customer satisfied
 :satisfied: